HamishB/uBlox_PPP_logger/README.md

 * A 12 volt battery connected to a solar controller and small 10 watt panel

 The whole set up is relatively low cost and consumes around half a watt.
-A description and build instructions for the hardware are also included in the hardware/ directory.
+A description and build instructions for the hardware is planned to be included in the hardware/ directory at a later date.

 It uses the SparkFun u-Blox GNSS Arduino library, and was inspired by their included raw data logging example <DataLoggingExample3_RXM_SFRBX_and_RAWX> by